 If you invest in our common stock, your investment will be diluted immediately to the extent of the difference between the public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after this offering.
-Our pro forma net tangible book value as of September 30, 2009, was approximately \$3.5 million, or \$0.06 per share of common stock.
+Our pro forma net tangible book value as of September 30, 2009, was approximately \$\frac{1}{2}\text{ million, or \$\frac{1}{2}\text{ per share of common stock.
 Pro forma net tangible book value per share represents the amount of our total tangible assets, less our total liabilities, divided by the number of shares of common stock outstanding as of September 30, 2009, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock immediately prior to the closing of this offering.

 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$10.00 per share, the midpoint of the range reflected on the cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2009 would have been \$55.9 million, or \$0.87 per share.
-This represents an immediate increase in net tangible book value of \$0.81 per share to existing stockholders and an immediate dilution in net tangible book value of \$9.13 per share to investors purchasing common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the range reflected on the cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2009 would have been \$ million, or \$ per share.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors purchasing common stock in this offering, as illustrated in the following table:

-Assumed initial public offering price per share \$10.00 Pro forma net tangible book value per share as of September 30, 2009 \$0.06 Increase per share attributed to this offering 0.81 Pro forma as adjusted net tangible book value per share 0.87 Dilution per share to new investors \$ 9.13
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of September 30, 2009 \$ Increase per share attributed to this offering \$ Pro forma as adjusted net tangible book value per share \$ Dilution per share to new investors \$

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$10.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per share by \$0.08 (\$0.09), assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus and after deducting the estimated underwriting discounts and commissions and estimated offering expenses that we must pay.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per share by \$ , assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus and after deducting the estimated underwriting discounts and commissions and estimated offering expenses that we must pay.

-If the underwriters exercise their option to purchase additional shares of our common stock in full, the pro forma as adjusted net tangible book value per share would be \$1.10 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$1.04 per share and the dilution per share to new investors purchasing shares in this offering would be \$8.90 per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the pro forma as adjusted net tangible book value per share would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution per share to new investors purchasing shares in this offering would be \$ per share.

-The following table presents, on a pro forma basis as of September 30, 2009, after giving effect to the sale of 5,781,683 shares of common stock and the automatic conversion of all preferred stock into common stock upon the closing of this offering, the differences between the existing stockholders and the purchasers of shares in this offering (based on an assumed initial public offering price of \$10.00 per share, which is the midpoint of the range reflected on the cover page of this prospectus) with respect to the number of shares purchased from us, the total consideration paid and the average price paid per share:
+The following table presents, on a pro forma basis as of September 30, 2009, after giving effect to the sale of shares of common stock and the automatic conversion of all preferred stock into common stock immediately prior to the closing of this offering, the differences between the existing stockholders and the purchasers of shares in this offering with respect to the number of shares purchased from us, the total consideration paid and the average price paid per share:

-Shares Purchased Total Consideration Average Price Number Percent (In thousa Amount nds other than per per share data) Per Share Existing stockholders 58,612 91.0% \$ 92,454 61.5% \$ 1.58 New public investors 5,782 9.0 57,817 38.5 10.00 Total 64,394 100.0% \$150,271 100.0% 2.33
+Shares Purchased Total Consideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders % \$ % \$

+New public investors

+Total 100.0% \$ 100.0%